Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 	- IANA maintains list of well-known and registered (0-49151)
 - Most browsers recognise the most well-known port number ownerships, hence when you type in https://google.com, the browser does not make you input a port number.
 # TCP (Transmission Control Protocol)
-- Connection and communication orientated and managed.
+- Connection and communication orientated and managed:
 	- Uses three-way handshake (`SYN -> SYN-ACK -> ACK`)
 - Reliable:
 	- Acknowledging and retransmission routes, and provides flow and congestion control.